rsb0/TDT4250_Exercise2/README.md

 # Instructions for operating:

 ## Launch application:
-Open the launch.bndrun file in TDT4250.unitConverter.servlet, make sure celsius, kilogram and meter is added to Run Requirements
+Open the launch.bndrun file in TDT4250.unitConverter.servlet, make sure celsius, kilogram and meter is added to Run Requirements, resolve and Run OSGi.

 ## Add unit components:
 create new Bnd OSGi Project, and create a class for your unit.
 Make it extend ConvertableUnit and implement Unit.
 Annotate with @Comonent over class declarization and set properties SHORT_UNIT_NAME, LONG_UNIT_NAME and add conversion equations by listing them  separated by space in CONVERSION_EQUATIONS.